Here's the deal:

 Windows, like roofs, are often susceptible to problems that a surveyor may find.
 Most often, you’ll find the problems with newer windows that have replaced older ones; this type of installation may have replaced the stronger older windows with a material and construction that may be cheaper, but less sturdy.

-This means the area around that window may crack and fall into disrepair.
+This means the area around that window may crack and fall into disrepair, a common issues surveyors find with double glazed windows.

 Additionally, your surveyor may recommend replacement of some windows that do not meet fire codes.